contz-alexandru/Bibliofy/README.md

 # Bibliofy

-Bibliofy is an online library that provides access to a wide range of books and services for users.
+Bibliofy is a project that i developed alongside my colleague, Nedelcu Alexandru, it is an online library that provides access to a wide range of books and services for users.

 ## Features and Functionalities